dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T4076: Needs and abilities vary, complicating resource distribution.
+### T4076: Not everyone has equal ability and need, challenging the statement.

 |Support|
 |---|